RuleBr1tannia/RuleBr1tannia/README.md

 ## BRITANNIA!!

-I go by barry and Arthur , whatever suits you best.
+I go by barry and Nelson , whatever suits you best.
 I spend most of my pathetic life in COUNTRYHUMANS Area,you can find me there.

 Napoleon number 1 HATER . napoleon glazers dni,yall dont gotta larp bro istg,READ about WHAT he has done and taken away of.Yall cant even read BASIC history like how WW1 started too im genuinely crying/srs